YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 - If a return value is specified but has not been configured in the call-in descriptor file or vice-versa, a parameter mismatch situation is created.

-- :code:`rtnargs` refers to a list of 0 or more parameters passed to the called routine.
-Any type that can be converted to a string by fmt.Sprintf(“%v”, parm) can be used here.
+- :code:`rtnargs` refers to a list of 0 or more arguments passed to the called routine.
+As all arguments are passed as strings after conversion by fmt.Sprintf("%v", parm), any argument that can be so converted can be used here.
+Any error returned by fmt.Sprintf() is returned as an error by :code:`CallMT()`.
+Note that passing an array will generate a string containing an entire array, which may be unexpected.
 The number of parameters possible is restricted to 34 (for 64-bit systems) or 33 (for 32-bit systems).

 Example: